stephwang99/MobileChallenge/README.md

 - http://square.github.io/retrofit/
 - http://square.github.io/okhttp/

 For testing, download the apk file.
-If the download does not work, here is a google drive link that will direct you to the apk file directly: https://drive.google.com/file/d/1zJYLp-fVnGk0d68LZdTxf4nqVhXCuOs6/view?usp=sharing
+(Must be downloaded with an android phone) If the download does not work, here is a google drive link that will direct you to the apk file directly: https://drive.google.com/file/d/1zJYLp-fVnGk0d68LZdTxf4nqVhXCuOs6/view?usp=sharing